espnet/espnet/egs2/jvs/tts1/README.md

     --tag finetune_jsut_pretrained_tacotron2
 ```

-If you want to load part of the pretrained model, please see [How to load pretrained model?](../../TEMPLATE/tts1/README.md) (For example, if you want to finetune English model with Japanese data, you may want to load the network except for the token embedding layer).
+If you want to load part of the pretrained model, please see [How to load pretrained model?](../../TEMPLATE/tts1/README.md#how-to-load-the-pretrained-model) For example, if you want to finetune English model with Japanese data, you may want to load the network except for the token embedding layer.